evolarjun/microbit-pomodoro/README.md

 > Open this page at [https://evolarjun.github.io/microbit-pomodoro/](https://evolarjun.github.io/microbit-pomodoro/)

+## Note!

+I gave up on the Make:Code version and switched to micropython even though the Microsoft Make:Code IDE is much fancier.
+I got frustrated, probably because I started out in the "visual" programming mode so the python code I ended up editing was even messier than my usual.
+I got something more responsive working in micropython at https://github.com/evolarjun/microbit-pomodoro2.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.